jahoyan/jahoyan.github.io/_pages/about.md

 ## 🧑 Personal profile

  I'm currently a forth-year undergraduate in School of Artifitial Intelligence at Xidian University.
-My research interests are **machine learning, computer graphics and computer vision especially 3D vision**.
+My research interests are **machine learning, multimedia computing and computer vision especially 3D vision**.

- Currently I'm working on **Remote sensing image processing and understanding** with my Undergraduate supervisor **[Dr. Junpeng Zhang](https://faculty.xidian.edu.cn/junpengzhang/zh_CN/index.htm)** at Xidian University.
-In the near future, I will do research in **computer graphics and 3D vision** with my Master supervisor **[Prof. Xuejin Chen](http://staff.ustc.edu.cn/~xjchen99/)** at University of Science and Technology of China.
+ Currently I'm working on **Remote sensing image segmentaton** with my Undergraduate supervisor **[Dr. Junpeng Zhang](https://faculty.xidian.edu.cn/junpengzhang/zh_CN/index.htm)** at Xidian University.
+In the near future, I will do research in **3D vision** with my Master supervisor **[Prof. Xuejin Chen](http://staff.ustc.edu.cn/~xjchen99/)** at University of Science and Technology of China.

  If you are interested in discussing with me, feel free to drop me an email.
  **Email:<jiahaoyan@stu.xidian.edu.cn>,  <jiahaoyan0913@gmail.com>**